 At this time, many burns patients died from sepsis (whole body inflammation) caused by infection.
 Standard hospital treatment was to leave the burn exposed to open air to dry the injury.
 However, when extensive burns covered most or all of the patients’ body, the part of the wound touching the bedding remained wet.

+Clinicians at Mount Vernon pioneered raising the temperature of the room to create a ‘mini-desert’ to prevent heat loss, a common problem amongst burns patients, and to speed up the drying of the wound; but that didn’t help where the wound touched the bedding.
 And that’s where Professor John Scales came in.
 A biomedical engineer, he took inspiration from a hovercraft and developed the first prototype bed that would allow a patient to ‘float’ on air.
-Of course such an innovation wouldn’t just benefit burns patients but those with other injuries or who are at risk of developing pressure sores.
+Of course, such an innovation wouldn’t just benefit burns patients but also those with other injuries or those at risk of developing pressure sores.

-Technology to create medical advancement
+Technology to create Medical Advancement